Green Bean Casserole

 What You’ll Need

-The best recipes only require a handful of ingredients, and that’s exactly the case for this veggie casserole.
+The best recipes only require a handful of ingredients, and this creamy green bean casserole is no different.
 See the recipe card beneath this post for precise amounts.

-• Crispy Fried Onions: You should be able to find these in the canned foods section at your local grocery store.
+• Crispy Fried Onions – You should be able to find these in the canned foods section at your local grocery store.
+I usually use French’s fried onions (so you can call it a French’s green bean casserole too, if you like!).

 Do I Have to Use Fresh Green Beans?